 Reduced rate VAT – 5% – applies on installation of Ground Source Heat Pumps

-Installation of any of the following energy saving materials in residential accommodation qualifies for the lower rate of VAT:
+Installation of any of the following energy saving materials in residential accommodation qualifies (subject to the paragraphs above) for the lower rate of VAT:

 - controls for central heating and hot water systems

 - draught insulation (eg around windows and doors)

 - insulation on walls, floors, ceilings, lofts, etc